 Prerequisites: TSI Satisfied in literacy.
 Survey and analyze cinema including history, film techniques, production procedures, selected motion pictures, and cinema's impact on and reflection of society.
-The lab part of the course will be primarily be devoted to viewing selected films.
+The lab part of the course will

 DRAM 2367 DEVELOPMENT OF MOTION PICTURE II (2-4) Credit: 3